Question: How Do I Start a Food Business in Collier County?

 Similar to farming, before you even think about what to plant or what type of land to buy, you need to do some good old business planning.

 The most successful businesses are clear, research-based, realistic and ultimately can help you get the financing you need to be successful.
-Those interested in investing your business will need to see a clear plan of what you intend to do, and how you’re going to make the business sustainable.
+Those interested in investing in your business will need to see a clear plan of what you intend to do, and how you’re going to make the business sustainable.

 The following information is a list of resource intended to help you determine the feasibility of starting a food business in Collier County.
 The reality is that most food businesses fail in their first year.
 Starting a food business is a process.
 So remember that along with research, planning and capital, determination is equally important.

 Business Planning & Development